-My name is BORIN, and I’m 21 years old.
-I was born in Sotr Nikom district, Siem Reap province.
-My parents are Farmers; they spend most of their time working on the farm.
-There are six members of my family my grandma, parents, brother, sister, and I. I am the second child of three siblings; due to living in poor conditions, my brother and my sister decided to drop out of their education.
-My first brother stopped in grade 8, and my sister stopped in grade 7, only me that stand a chance to study at the University.
-My family is struggling financially, they want to see me in better education and get a well-paid job.
-Thus, I promised myself I never make them hopeless.
+Hi, my name is Rint, and I am 23 years old.
+I was born and raised in the Sotr Nikom district of Siem Reap province.
+My parents are farmers and dedicate most of their time to working on the farm.
+I am the second of three siblings – my family consists of my grandma, parents, brother, sister, and me.
+Unfortunately, due to our impoverished living conditions, both my brother and sister had to drop out of school.
+My brother stopped in grade 8, and my sister stopped in grade 7; notwithstanding,